erisdisqordia/pleroma-fe/README.md

 ## To-do list
 - [ ] Create list of all changes
 - [ ] Create and maintain branch without disqordia specific changes, to be used by other instance admins
+- [ ] Update changelog properly
+- [ ] Set a unique version scheme for this fork
 ### Features
 - [x] **Add sidebar position option (merged upstream)**
 - [x] Add disable instance shoutbox option